National Center for Complementary and Integrative Health: Research focus

 NCCIH funds research into complementary and alternative medicine, including support for clinical trials of CAM techniques.
 The four primary areas of focus are research, research training and career development, outreach, and integration.
 NCCIH divides complementary and alternative medicine into natural products, including dietary supplements and herbal supplements; mind and body practices, including meditation, yoga, qigong, acupuncture and spinal manipulation (both chiropractic and osteopathic); and other approaches, such as homeopathy, naturopathy, Traditional Chinese Medicine (TCM), and ayurveda.

 Funding trajectory

 Since 1999, the division's funding increased more than six-fold.
-By 2012, OAM and NCCAM spent $1.6 billion in grant funding.
+By 2012, OAM and NCCAM spent a cumulative $1.6 billion in grant funding.
 Between 1999 and 2009, NCCAM supported approximately 50% of the National Cancer Institute spending on CAM, with the total amount spent on CAM during that time frame $2.856 billion.

 The NCCIH budget for 2005 was $123 million.
 For fiscal year 2009 (ending September 30, 2009), it was $122 million.